hogeschool/basecamp/week06/inf-bc-w06-python.md

 **Note:** Exercises of this learning path should be done using:

-1. IDE: Using **BRef-01: Chapter 19, Section: Integrated Development Environment** PyCharm can be installed on your local machine.
+1. IDE: Using online resources [Visual Studio Code](https://code.visualstudio.com/docs) can be installed on your local machine.

 ## Materials: